Choosing a good

 Another app under the Under Armour banner, MapMyRun does pretty much exactly what you would expect from the name, using your device's GPS to track the route you've taken, distance, time and elevation.

 Feedback is also provided after every mile, with workouts saved inside the app to allow you to look back on the route.
-But while this is a solid option for those looking to control their routes and receive essential stats, MapMyRun isn't the strongest when it comes to its integration.
+This is a solid option for those looking to control their routes and receive essential stats.

 Couch to 5k